Adam Itzel Jr. and John Itzel orchestral arrangements

 Biographical / Historical

 Peabody lecturer and composer Adam Itzel was born in Baltimore in 1864 as George Adam Itzel Jr. A child prodigy and multi-instrumentalist, he enrolled in the Peabody Conservatory at a young age, graduating with distinction in 1882.
-Following his time as a student at Peabody, Adam Itzel established himself as prolific composer while arranging instrumental, choral, and operatic works to earn a living.
+Following his time as a student at Peabody, Adam Itzel established himself as a working composer while arranging instrumental, choral, and operatic works to earn a living.
 In 1890, he joined the faculty at Peabody, where he taught theory and arranging and led the student orchestra.
 He also conducted the orchestra of the Academy of Music and composed a light opera, The Tar and the Tartar, which premiered to popular acclaim in Chicago in 1891.
 He died from tuberculosis in 1893 at the age of 29.

 Extent